kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

     !!! note

-        If the driver is chosen but not enabled for use via its checkbox, when auto-detecting, blue will check for devices against the default driver and not necessarily what is in the dropdown.
+        If the driver is chosen but not enabled for use via its checkbox, when auto-detecting, Blue will check for devices against the default driver and not necessarily what is in the dropdown.
 Please be sure that if you are planning to use the auto-detect feature with a particular driver that you also select the driver and enable it with